code-and-effect/effective_datatables/README.md

 ### Rendering Options

-There are a few different ways to render each column cell.
-This will be called once for each row.
+There are a few different ways to render values.

 Any standard view helpers like link_to() or simple_format() and any custom helpers available to ApplicationController will "just work".

-All of the following rendering options can be used interchangeably.
+All of the following rendering options can be used interchangeably:

 Block format (really, this is your cleanest option):